ahliahjo/queerbrary/readme.md

 ### Run the server locally

 Double-click on `start_local_server.bat` - this will build the site and make it available in your local browser at `http://localhost:1313`.
 The `-D` flag means that it will compile `draft` posts, which are not usually included.

-### Build the site for deployment

-Double-click on `build_site.bat`; this will update the full build of the site with your content and will **not** include drafts.

-This will compile everything in a ready-to-deploy state and put it in the `public` folder.
-Then you can just commit everything and push it up.